7 Day Trips from Ogden to Beat the Heat

 6. TAKE A HIKE UP LOGAN CANYON

 The billboards advertising Logan, Utah read, "Always a few degrees cooler."
 And it's true!
 Take a day trip up Logan Canyon and you'll find cooler temps and plenty of activities to keep you busy.
 Some favorite hiking trails include Crimson Trail (shown above), Jardine Juniper and the Wind Caves, and there's plenty of fish to catch along the Logan River.
-A drive up the canyon to Tony Grove will reward you with even cooler temperatures and a perfect place to take photographs.
+A drive up the canyon to Tony Grove will reward you with even cooler temperatures, more hiking (we love to backpack to White Pine Lake for a short overnighter) and a perfect place to take photographs.

 Who needs Lake Tahoe?
 Drive far enough up Logan Canyon and you'll find yourself gazing at the bluest water in the state.
 Make the two-hour trek from Ogden and your day could be full of beaching, boating, and a famous raspberry shake.
-A little known fact about Bear Lake is that it's actually a scuba diving destination - volcanic rock formations can be seen off Cisco Beach, as well as the Bonneville Cisco fish, which can't be seen anywhere else in the world.
+A little known fact about Bear Lake is that it's actually a scuba diving destination—volcanic rock formations can be seen off Cisco Beach, and so can the Bonneville Cisco fish, which can't be seen anywhere else in the world.